Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Other than gouging poor, ignorant North Americans who don’t print their boarding passes in advance, another way budget airlines keep their fares low is by charging an exorbitant fee for checked luggage.

 Carefully read the carry-on luggage allotment for your airline, and be sure your bag fits within those restrictions.
-We took our Osprey Porter 46 backpacks (read our full review here) and had no trouble carrying them on any budget airline.
+We took our Osprey Porter 46 backpacks and had no trouble carrying them on any budget airline.
+You can read our full backpack review here.

 Note: Some budget airlines (such as easyJet) allow only one carry-on item per person.
 Be prepared to consolidate belongings if necessary.